Miramac/dirlyser/README.md

 directory-size-analyser
 =======================

-Node script to analyse directorys or create new directoies form a templates.
+Node script to analyze directories or create new directories from templates.

 ## Usage